autoplot/documentation/javadoc/org/das2/qds/SortDataSet.md

+# org.das2.qds.SortDataSet

-# org.das2.qds.SortDataSetwraps QDataSet, rearranging the elements of the first index as specified
- by a rank 1 data set of indeces
+wraps QDataSet, rearranging the elements of the first index as specified by a rank 1 data set of indeces

-SortDataSet( QDataSet source, QDataSet sort ) creates the SortDataSet
+# SortDataSet( QDataSet source, QDataSet sort )
+creates the SortDataSet

 ***